jakemcannon/jakemcannon/_posts/2019-02-19-YouTube-Search.markdown

 - I don't yet know much about computer hardware but I'm quite sure this is project is quite intensive for most computers.

 - Finally the below code is..
 I'm not sure, probably not the best code.
-I'm calling a bash command within another bash command from python.
-Essentialy calling an FFMPEG call from Python but instead of supplying it a video file on your local machine I'm calling a YouTube -dl command.
+I'm calling a Bash command within another Bash command from Python.
+Essentialy calling an FFmpeg call from Python but instead of supplying it a video file on your local machine I'm calling a  youtube-dl command.
 I tried to not have `shell = True` in the code but I couldn't find a good solution.
-The purpose for all of this to avoid having to have the user download the entire youtube video and then cur only a 5 second segment from another video.
+The purpose for all of this to avoid having to have the user download the entire YouTube video and then cur only a 5 second segment from another video.

   ```python
   subprocess.call("ffmpeg -i $(youtube-dl -f 22+audio[ext=mp4]/mp4 --get-url " + self.name + ") -ss " + caption.start + " -to " + caption.end + " " + output + str(i) + ".mp4", shell=True)